 Please avoid overly technical jargon, as your message will not only be sent to the Outages email list but will also show up at the following locations.

 In most cases (excepting Emergency changes), you will develop a technical plan and a communications plan for your change prior to filling out this form.
 Please upload this documentation when submitting this form if you are able.
+Significant changes need to be submitted with a minimum of two weeks notice.

 After you submit this form, the Change Advisory Board (CAB) and Unit Director can help shape the communications plan before any message is received by any customer.